-If you are appalled at the exorbitant cost of investment fees in Canada and the toll it takes on returns, you’re not alone.
+If you are appalled at the exorbitant cost of investment fees (i.e. mutual fund management fees) in Canada and the toll it takes on returns, you’re not alone.

 It appears that the government may be starting to get concerned too.
 Regulators in the financial industry deserve some credit with recent regulation – the Client Relationship Model Version 2 – requiring greater transparency in the reporting and disclosures of investment performance and fees by investment firms.

-This is a step in the right direction as a lot of investors are oblivious to the fact they are paying a lot in fees due to the way these fees are embedded or cloaked inside of other financial mumbo-jumbo.
+This is a step in the right direction, as many investors are oblivious to the fact they are paying a lot in fees due to how these fees are embedded or cloaked inside other financial mumbo-jumbo.
 It is a good starting point, but more needs to be done.

 What Investment Fees Are You Paying?

 The average management expense ratio (MER) you can expect to pay in Canada for equity mutual funds is 1.98%.
 To put this in perspective, if you have an investment portfolio of $100,000, you could be losing about $1,980 to fees every year on average!